villekf/OMEGA-doc/docs/source/geometry.rst

 ^^^^^

 Again, CT and SPECT geometries don't differ here except that CT supports panel rotation along the angle β, as outlined in the below figure.
 You can include this angle as the second column of ``options.pitchRoll``.
-Note that, if you have non-zero α but zero β, then the second column of ``options.pitchRoll`` has to be zeros.
-Same applies the other way around.
+Note that if you have non-zero α but zero β, then the second column of ``options.pitchRoll`` has to be zeros.
+The same applies the other way around.

 .. figure:: OMEGA_ct_coordinateXZ.svg
    :scale: 100 %